MrMitchellMoore/Stockton_CA_Police_Responses/README.md

 - Python (numpy and pandas)

 ## Data Sourcing and Collection
 ### I went on stockton, ca website to get the dataset.
 The dataset comprised of multiple csv files from years 2021-2023.
+The final file was too big to include in this repository.

 ## ETL Process
 ### The csv files were massive so i have to import them into SQL.
 Perform data cleaning and formatting on each file.
 I joined files together to make one table.
 I then exported it and used Python for filtering and aggregation.
 This was a chance to sharpen my skills with Python and see how my work flow could benefit.
 I then used numpy and pandas for filtering and aggregation.
 Creating categories on the different policies responses to further organize how I was going to visualize the data.
 Then exported it into Tableau.